BowangLan/BowangLan/README.md

 ## Hi, I'm Jeffrey Lan 👋

-I'm a software engineer, an aspiring entreprenuar, and an astronomy student at the University of Washington.
+I'm a software engineer, founder, and astronomy student at University of Washington.
 I love building aesthetic and impactful web and mobile applications and exploring data and making connections between data.

 ### ❤️ What I Love